 make uninstall; this simply deletes all files that were installed.

-Kelvin - in both forms - requires four input data files, inspired by the de-facto standard formats employed by the LINKAGE program8.
+Kelvin requires four input data files, inspired by the de-facto standard formats employed by the LINKAGE program5.
+Details of the formats can be found in our detailed usage documentation under "Input Data File Formats".
 Examples are given here showing an affected sib-pair family with three markers:

 Pedigree File - This contains phenotypic and genotypic information.
 This will nearly always be in pre-MAKEPED format.
-(There are some cases where Kelvin-original will require post-MAKEPED format).
+(There are some cases where Kelvin will require post-MAKEPED format).

 1 2 3 4